marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 Back to the home page, we once again click on the user profile and then on Settings

+{{< image src="/blog/dropbox-is-way-too-clingy/01-settings.png" >}}
+  A tightly cropped screenshot of the upper right corner of the Dropbox main view.
+The authors account is visible and the Settings button is highlighted.
+{{< /image >}}

 (**Ninth and tenth clicks**)

 Once more, hit the "Delete account" button at the bottom

+{{< image src="/blog/dropbox-is-way-too-clingy/02-inside-settings.png" >}}
+  A screenshot of the Dropbox account settings.
+There are a variety of radio buttons and tabs but the main item of interest is a link at the bottom titled "Delete account".
+{{< /image >}}

 (**Eleventh click**)